Collection (publishing): Definition

 "Découvertes Gallimard", a collection of monographs published like art books.

 The celebrated collection "Bibliothèque de la Pléiade".

-A collection is characterized by having uniformity in the presentation, as well as by a certain affinity in the contents.
-The use of the same dimension for each book, the same type of cover, and also the same type of spine.
-In this regard, sometimes the same colours are used on the cover (in the case of the publishers Dalloz and Litec), and sometimes different colours or details are always systematically used (collection "Bibliothèques" of the Éditions du Cercle de la librairie).
+A collection is characterized by uniformity in presentation as well as a certain affinity of content.
+Each book may use the same dimension, type of cover, and type of spine; further, the same colours may be used on the cover (in the case of the publishers Dalloz and Litec), though sometimes different colours or details are used in a systematic manner (collection "Bibliothèques" of the Éditions du Cercle de la librairie).
 Generally, the grammage of paper for each collection is always the same, as well as the typography applied, the cover design and page layout (collection "Découvertes Gallimard").
-Certain collections even get to fix the number of pages, for example, the books in the collection "Que sais-je?" always have 128 pages.
-A collection can be further subdivided into several series or sub-collections, for example, the collection "Découvertes Gallimard" contains seven series as well as several sub-collections.
+Certain collections also standardise the number of pages; for example, the books in the collection "Que sais-je?" each have 128 pages.
+A collection can be further subdivided into several series or sub-collections; for example, the collection "Découvertes Gallimard" contains seven series as well as several sub-collections.

 The volumes of a collection are also characterized by a defined content or style.
-Thus, a literary collection will have, for example, novels in their original language, translated works, works with literary value of national authors, or regroup texts of a certain subject or a certain genre, et cetera.
+Thus, a literary collection will have, for example, novels in their original language, translated works, works with literary value of national authors, or regroup texts of a certain subject or a certain genre.
 In terms of reference works, there are collections of school or university textbooks, collections of research works and of practical books.
-Some collections are distinguished by a very strong orientation towards specialisation, such as collections on the study of Egyptology, on jurisprudence, on pharmacy, astronomy... others inversely by an encyclopaedic tendency (in the case of "Découvertes Gallimard").
-Some collections include both literary texts and reference texts, such as "Le Livre de Poche", others are specialised in classic books.
+Some collections are distinguished by a very strong orientation towards specialisation, such as collections on the study of Egyptology, on jurisprudence, on pharmacy, astronomy.
+Others are distinguished by an encyclopaedic tendency (in the case of "Découvertes Gallimard").
+Some collections include both literary texts and reference texts, such as "Le Livre de Poche", while others are specialised in classic books.

-Undoubtedly, a publication in a collection format has its importance in terms of marketing.
-Given that a collection is characterized by a visual unity, with successive editions and with the help of promotion, it can even lead to a degree of fidelity of the public, which obviously supports the commercial success.
+Marketing is a major consideration for publishers of collections.
+Given that a collection is characterized by a visual unity, with successive editions and with the help of promotion, successful marketing can even lead to a degree of fidelity of the public that ultimately supports the collection's commercial success.
 In many publishing houses, the tasks of selection of works and programming in general fall under the orbit of the "director of collection".

-Certain collections have had such fame, that sometimes they are considered or can be considered almost as independent publishing houses, such is the case with the "Bibliothèque de la Pléiade" edited by Éditions Gallimard.
+Certain collections have gained sufficient fame, that they are sometimes considered (or can be considered) to be independent publishing houses, such is the case with the "Bibliothèque de la Pléiade" edited by Éditions Gallimard.